sushantjadhav416/E-shop_project/README.md

 # E-shop_project
 This is an  E Commerce Web Application Developed in ASP.NET MVC  with CI-CD Jenkins pipline and Github actions CI-CD workflow.

 This is Two teir ASP.NET MVC based web application containerize using Docker and continously Deployed on AKS Using Argo cd Gitops Tool.

+### Screenshot

 **Note:**  Dot NET dependencies are handled using the .csproj at the root directory of the repository.